14 Chicken Coop Plans Perfect for Big or Small Homesteads

 If you’re wondering how to build a chicken coop and feel like it may be too big of an undertaking, finding the right set of downloadable chicken house plans can help simplify and streamline the process.

-The best chicken coop plans include material lists, detailed instructions, blueprints, images, and other important information to help you create the perfect shelter to keep your chickens safe and secure.
+The best chicken coop plans include materials lists, detailed instructions, blueprints, images, and other important information to help you create the perfect shelter to keep your chickens safe and secure.
 Some plans even offer customization options to help you make modifications to match your specific needs.
 Keep reading to learn about a variety of chicken coop designs, and find the right one for your feathered friends.

 1. Elevated Abode

 This elevated coop offers 24 square feet of floor space to accommodate up to 12 chickens, five nesting boxes, three roost rails, a hinged lid for collecting eggs, and a large access door.
-The detailed plans, available for instant download, include detailed CAD drawings, 3-dimensional diagrams, clear directions, cut list, precise measurements, and material and tool lists to keep the building process as simple as possible.
+The detailed plans, available for instant download, include detailed CAD drawings, 3-dimensional diagrams, clear directions, cut list, precise measurements, and material and tools lists to keep the building process as simple as possible.

 2. Walk-In Coop